neo-project/docs/docs/en-us/tooldev/endian.md

 ```

 ### Smart contract invoking
-When invoking a smart contract that requires a wallet address scripthash be passed, note that you should use the correct byte order.
+When invoking a smart contract that requires a wallet address scripthash be passed, note that you should use the correct endianness.

 #### Invoking contract through RPC

-Take [InvokeFunction](../reference/rpc/latest-version/api/invokefunction.html) for an instance to invoke the method balanceOf of an NEP-5 contract.
+As an example, use [InvokeFunction](../reference/rpc/latest-version/api/invokefunction.html) to invoke the method balanceOf of an NEP-5 contract.

 If data type of the passed address is Hash160, you should enter **big-endian** scripthash of the address.